-Graphic artist and designer Stian Hole, born in east Norwegian Hokksund, in 1969, is among Scandinavia’s most innovative picture book illustrators.
-After finishing his visual communication studies at the National School of Arts and Crafts in Oslo he and his colleagues founded the agency »Blæst Design«, specialising in book design and typography.
-He has created cover illustrations for novels by well-known authors such as Saabye Christensen, Gaarder and Guillou.
+Stian Hole, born in 1969 in Hokksund, East Norway, has made a name for himself as one of Scandinavia’s leading graphic artists and designers.
+After completing his education in visual communication at the National School of Arts and Crafts in Oslo, Hole and his colleagues founded »Blæst Design«, an agency specializing in book design and typography.
+This saw Hole creating notable cover illustrations for authors such as Saabye Christensen, Gaarder, and Guillou.

 Entering children’s literature in 2005, Hole published »Den gamle mannen og hvalen« (tr: The Old Man and The Whale), a picture book that received significant attention.
 Using a unique blend of naturalistic and surreal elements in his 3D digital montages, Hole presents an old man’s contemplative life in the Nordic countryside, intricately intertwining bitterness, persistence, and the vagaries of life in his narrative.

 His second major work, »Garmanns sommer« (2006; Eng. »Garmann’s Summer«), was recognized as an »opulent masterpiece« by »Aftenposten« and won the Brage Prize.
 In this piece, Hole employs a groundbreaking graphic language to illustrate young Garmann’s summer before school.
 With influences from various artistic movements and periods, Hole manages to think »outside the box«, as praised by the jury of the Bologna Ragazzi Award in 2007.
 His next work, »Garmanns gate« (Eng. »Garmann’s Street«, 2010), was published in 2008, further cementing his position in the realm of children’s literature and followed by two picture books »Annas himmel« (2013; Eng. »Anna’s Heaven«, 2014) and »Morkels alfabet« (2015, tr: Morkel’s Alphabet).